chesterwizzle/Haikuverse/README.md

     *   `deleteStarComment` (HTTP, v2): Allows a comment's author or the star's owner to delete a comment and its associated notification.
     *   `moderateStarComment` (HTTP, v2): Allows a star owner to approve or reject a pending comment.
     *   `reportAbuse` (HTTP, v2): Allows a star owner to report a comment, which blocks the commenter, deletes the comment, and creates a moderation ticket.
+    *   `shareConstellation` (HTTP, v2): Receives a constellation ID and a list of recipient UIDs.
+Atomically creates a `constellationShare` notification document for each recipient using a batch write.

 *   **Real-time Data Aggregation & Synchronization (Firestore Triggers):**
     * `updateLikeCount` (Firestore Trigger, v2): Aggregates likes from the `user_likes` subcollection and updates the `likeCount` on both the public `/published_stars` and private `/favorites` documents.
 Awards `star_likes` achievements.